jonocarroll/wp_content/_drafts/2019-02-22-forcatsfct_match.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Technically this is a double-post because I also want to sidenote this with something I am amazed I have not known about yet (I was today years old when I learned about this)...
-I've used <code>regex</code>matching for a while, and have been surprised at how well I've been able to make it work</p>
+I've used <code>regex</code>matching for a while, and have been surprised at <a href="https://twitter.com/carroll_jono/status/908186714350403584">how well I've been able to make it work</a> occasionally.</p>
 <!-- /wp:paragraph -->